TheAlphaSchoolSystemPTYLTD/deep-linking/README.md

 ```
 	NB: Deep Linking API does not form part of the general TASS API framework.
-	As such, it does not rquire the Encrypted Tokenisation outlined in the API Introduction
+	As such, it does not require the Encrypted Tokenisation outlined in the API Introduction
 ```

 **Examples**